Enterprise Data Stewardship Policy

 200.60 Individuals who create, collect, handle, or manage data are responsible for complying with the Data Stewardship Standards.

 200.70 Responsibilities are assigned to specific Data Stewards and detailed in each campus’ Data Stewardship Procedures.
 The following positions are the official top-level Data Stewards for each campus data area.
-Responsibility can be delegated by the Data Steward to a different individual; however, the Data Steward retains ultimate accountability for proper stewardship.
+Responsibility for data elements may be delegated by the Data Steward to different individuals; however, the Data Steward retains ultimate accountability for proper stewardship.